-Option 4: You can have the Part D late enrollment penalty taken out of your monthly Railroad Retirement Board (RRB) check
+Option 4: You can have the premium taken out of your monthly Railroad Retirement Board (RRB) check

-You can have the Part D late enrollment penalty taken out of your monthly Railroad Retirement Board (RRB) check.
+You can have the premium taken out of your monthly Railroad Retirement Board (RRB) check.
 Contact Customer Service for more information on how to pay your plan premium this way.
 We will be happy to help you set this up.
 (Phone numbers for Customer Service are printed on the back cover of this booklet.)
 It can take up to 90 days to receive withhold acceptance.
 RRB will begin deducting on the date of acceptance.
 You will receive an invoice for any months prior to the withhold acceptance date by RRB, which will be your responsibility to pay.
 In limited circumstances, Medicare may not allow for the RRB deduction option and may instruct the plan to directly bill the member.
 If this occurs, you will be notified in writing.

-Option 5: Having your Part D late enrollment penalty taken out of your monthly Social Security check
+Option 5: Having your premium taken out of your monthly Social Security check

-Changing the way you pay your Part D late enrollment penalty.
-If you decide to change the option by which you pay your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty is paid on time.
-To change your payment method, please call Blue Medicare Advantage at 1-866-508-7140.
+Changing the way, you pay your premium.
+If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your premium is paid on time.
+To change your payment method, please call Blue Medicare Advantage at 1-866-508-4170.
 TTY users should call 711.
 We are open seven days a week from 8 a.m. to 8 p.m.
 You may reach a messaging service on weekends and holidays from April 1 through September 30.